Roman-Ghorjomeladze/react-express/README.md

         * On dashboard you see two tables.
             * The first one is for Contracts signed between client and contractor.
             * The second table shows Jobs that should be done according to the contract.
-        * There is a Deposit button in Contracts table which allows only clients to deposit money to contractor.
+        * There is a Deposit button in client view which allows you to deposit money to account.
         * There is a Pay button which allows clients to pay the price of the job to contractors.
     * / admin
         * On admin page There are two type of cards